Adityaakr/morph-new/README.md

 ## 🤝 Contributing
 We welcome contributions to improve **Morph-Privy**.
 Please fork the repository and submit a pull request.
 ---

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 **Happy Building! 🚀**